 Often old forms are bought by other companies.
 A good example is Brinquedos Rei in Brazil that re-made Majorette and Schuco models.
 Another example is Michael Mordaunt-Smith who bought some of the forms of Timpo Toys and now makes parts and sells them.
 Brinquedos Rei made models in different colors and put its name on the baseplate and Michael is changing the colors so that his parts can be spotted as remanufactured items (these parts were originally produced in silver).

-These are fine as long as they are marked accordingly.
+Either one is fine as long as products are marked accordingly.
 The problem is if unscrupulous folks repackage, age or otherwise manipulate these items or just preys on new collectors that just don’t know.

 Perfectly fine is an instance where a dealer, manufacturer or distributor finds a stockpile or old merchandise or parts and sells them.
 For example, the Salacious Crumb that came in the 1983 Kenner’s Jabba the Hutt Playset